 Her employer is required to give her a 30-minute meal break under California meal break law.

-In addition, her employer is required to give her at least 20 minutes’ worth of rest period during her shift.
+In addition, her employer is required to give her at least 20 minutes’ worth of paid rest breaks during her shift.

 Like California overtime laws, California meal and rest period requirements only apply to non-exempt employees.8